StrixSC/VB/README.md

 Because I like i3-blocks and it's handy to have versions or information regarding those technologies on demand.

-Also has very little dependencies, so it's great!
+Also has very little dependencies.

+## Example:

 ![example.png](./example.png)